cloudtx/react/packages/react-bindings/README.md

 ```

 - `managerFactory` - a factory that implements state manager API
-- `props` - all component props
+- `options.mapPropsToInitialState` - optional, maps component's props to the initial state
-- `options.autoControlledProps` - optional and is required only if your component implements [controlled mode](https://reactjs.org/docs/uncontrolled-components.html).
+- `options.mapPropsToState` - optional, maps component's props to the state, should be used if your component implements [controlled mode](https://reactjs.org/docs/uncontrolled-components.html).